x-systems/phlex-data/docs/types.rst

-Although some configuration of the field may appear irrelevant (prefix/postfix) to operations with data from inside PHP, those properties can be used by ATK UI or data export routines to properly input or display values.
+Although some configuration of the field may appear irrelevant (prefix/postfix) to operations with data from inside PHP, those properties can be used by Phlex UI or data export routines to properly input or display values.

 Typecasting
 ===========

-ATK Data uses PHP native types and classes.
+Phlex Data uses PHP native types and classes.
 For example, 'time' type is using DateTime object.

 When storing or displaying a type-casting takes place which will format the